migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-02-04 Sun: Researched into Cloudflare Pages and Workers.
+2024-02-04 Sun (3h): Researched into Cloudflare Pages and Workers.
 Created a simple interaction between pages and workers.

-2024-02-03 Sat: Researched into ElastiCache Redis.
+2024-02-03 Sat (4h): Researched into ElastiCache Redis.
 Configured the initial settings for ElastiCache and implemented Typescript interaction with ElastiCache.
 (2 hours)

 2024-02-02 Fri: Implemented BTC CLI wallet.
 Discussed new initiative.
 Benchmarked Redis performance.